 For more information about what the council has done and is doing, check out our Newsletters and Minutes of recent meetings available at the Calendar of Events page.
 We are also on Facebook where you can join our group and post information and engage in conversations.
 You can also follow us on Twitter.

 If you wish to report an abuse of public land (dumping of garbage, habitat destruction, unauthorized trails, etc.), phone the Report-A-Poacher 24-hour hotline at 1-800-642-3800.
 A Fish and Wildlife Officer will record your complaint and direct it to the appropriate authority.
+If your report is not an emergency situation, you can also file a report on line.

 If you are concerned about the health of Wabamun Lake, consider becoming a member of the WWMC.
 It’s free and you will receive periodic e-mails about what’s going on in the watershed and how you can help.